Sushkyn/simple-music-player/README.md

 #### Features

  - Play & share your playlist in a text file format. ex: `./simple-music-player playlist.txt`
- - Play your local albums. `./simple-music-player /path/to/your/album_directory`
+ - Play your local downloaded albums. select number 3 in the menu and enter path.
  - Loop current song with Shift+l
  - skip current song with q
  - use arrows to skip seconds in current song